fairlearn/fairlearn/docs/user_guide/datasets/boston_housing_data.rst

 However, given the time period in which the paper was published there may have been a dearth of related measurement models.

 Intersectionality also requires consideration.
-Intersectionality is defined as the interesection between multiple demographic groups.[#11]_ The impacts of a technical system on intersectional groups may be different than the impacts experienced by the individual demographic groups (e.g., Black people in aggregate and women in aggregate may experience a technical system differently than Black women).
+Intersectionality is defined as the intersection between multiple demographic groups. :footcite:`crenshaw1991intersectionality`
+The impacts of a technical system on intersectional groups may be different than the impacts experienced by the individual demographic groups (e.g., Black people in aggregate and women in aggregate may experience a technical system differently than Black women).